Cr4O13/easy-gauges/README.md

 ## Instrument Features supported

-- Multiple instrument scales
+- Multiple instrument scales (circular, horizontal or vertical)
 - Each scale with different sized scale sections
 - Each section with slectable division delimited with major marks
 - Each division with selectable subdivisions separated with minor marks
 - Scale values printed at all or selected major marks
-- Multiplae scale arcs
+- Multiple scale arcs
 - Each arc with differently colored segements
 - Redline markings
+- Any number of markups (text and images)
-- Multiple Gauges possible
+- Multiple gauges in one instrument
 - Each gauge with its own indicator (needle)
 - Scales assigned to gauge(s)
 - A subscription for each gauge
 - Received values are indicated with perfect match on the assigned scale
 - Indicator animation smoothing
-- Multiple toggle switches
+- Multiple user controls like buttons, toggle switches, 3-state switches, dials
 - Many default settings for ease of specification

 Example: Cessna 310R - Dual Engine Fuel Flow Indicator